Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Direction Finding Subproblem

-By the previous relation and the compactness of set $K$, \eqref{eq:hol} holds. $\Halmos$\endproof
+By the previous relation and the compactness of set $S$, \eqref{eq:hol} holds. \Halmos\endproof

 \begin{remark} Assumptions A and C may look tediously detailed, but this is necessary to correctly identify the minimal conditions that make our method work.
-We emphasize that these conditions are trivially satisfied when one uses as $\tilde f$ and $\tilde g$ the classical quadratic/linear approximations \eqref{eq:quad_lin_approx} of standard SQP methods (if one supposes that $f$ and $g$ have not only continuous gradients, but {\em locally Lipschitz} gradients).
-Assumption C reinforces some of the requirements in Assumption A; we refer the reader to \cite{facchinei2016feasible} for some examples of surrogate $\tilde g$s satisfying (Assumption A and) Assumption C beyond the obvious case of linear approximations. \end{remark}
+We emphasize that these conditions are trivially satisfied when one uses as $\tilde f$ and $\tilde g$ the classical quadratic/linear approximations \eqref{eq:quad_lin_approx} of standard SQP methods.
+Assumption C reinforces some of the requirements in Assumption A; we refer the reader to \cite{facchinei2017feasible} for some examples of surrogate $\tilde g$s satisfying (Assumption A and) Assumption C beyond the obvious case of linear approximations. \end{remark}

 We conclude this section discussing the KKT conditions for problem \eqref{eq:p_k}.
 Observe preliminarily that the constraint $\| d\|_\infty \leq \beta$ corresponds to $2n$ bounds of the type $-\beta \leq d_i \leq \beta$.
-However, in what follows we are interested only in the multipliers corresponding to the constraints $\tilde g(d;x) \leq 0$, and therefore we find it expedient to write the KKT conditions as
+However, in what follows we are interested only in the multipliers corresponding to the constraints $\tilde g(d;x) \leq \kappa(x) e$, and therefore we find it expedient to write the KKT conditions as